This is a single frame, printer-friendly page taken from Malcolm Shifrin's website

 Victorian Turkish Baths: their origin, development, and gradual decline

-Created by a retired media resources librarian and historian who has been interested in the subject since 1990, this comprehensive site has seven main sections: Introductory; History of the Turkish bath; general Turkish bath Topics (e.g. caricatures and cartoons, hydropathy, the earliest photos of Turkish baths); some Turkish bath Personalities; Turkish bath Companies; Turkish bath Directory (listing more than 600 establishments and with brief articles about an increasing number of them); and Charivari (a collection of short items on a variety of subjects).
+The site has seven main sections: Introductory; History of the Turkish bath; general Turkish bath Topics (e.g. caricatures and cartoons, hydropathy, the earliest photos of Turkish baths); some Turkish bath Personalities; Turkish bath Companies; Turkish bath Directory (listing more than 600 establishments opened between 1856 and the 1970s, with brief articles about an increasing number of them); and Charivari (a collection of short items on a variety of subjects).

-In addition there are many hundreds of illustrations in both thumbnail and enlarged versions, together with footnotes, bibliography, illustrations index, and two-way acknowledgments.
-There is also a listing of the 12 Turkish baths that are still open, with contact numbers and addresses.
+In addition there are many hundreds of illustrations in both thumbnail and enlarged versions, together with footnotes, bibliography, illustrations index, glossary, and two-way acknowledgments.
+There is also a listing of Victorian and Victorian-style Turkish baths that are still open (11 in 2025), with contact numbers and addresses.
 The site is searchable and is updated and augmented regularly.

 The website was chosen by the editors of Encyclopædia Britannica as a Britannica iGuide site.